zyedidia/revisor/README.md

 devices or via the hypercall API.
 Your custom OS will be able to run on any system that supports Revisor (i.e., any x86-64 or ARM64 machine running Linux that has KVM).
-We also provide an example OS that aims to be compatible with a subset of the Linux API, implemented in around 3,000 lines of code.
+We also provide an example OS that aims to be compatible with a subset of the Linux API, implemented in around 4,000 lines of code.

-These minimal custom "rekernels" (kernels that run within Revisor) can be used for a number of applications:
+These minimal "rekernels" (kernels that run within Revisor) can be used for a number of applications:

 1. User-level sandboxing: a rekernel can implement a container that restricts the resources from the host OS that are available to guest programs.
-   Restrictions can be entirely implemented within the guest kernel, or can be implemented in both the hypervisor and the guest kernel, if the threat model a compromised guest kernel is a concern (i.e., the guest kernel is only trusted to isolate processes within the sandbox, and the hypervisor is trusted to contain the guest to a particular directory).
+   Restrictions can be entirely implemented within the guest kernel, or can be implemented in both the hypervisor and the guest kernel if a compromised guest kernel is a concern (i.e., the guest kernel is only trusted to isolate processes within the sandbox, and the hypervisor is trusted to contain the guest to a particular directory).
-2. Program tracing: Linux's ptrace API is commonly used to trace another program, but it is very slow and complex.
+2. Program tracing: Linux's ptrace API is commonly used to trace another program, but it is slow and complex.
 A rekernel can similarly control processes and make use of debug features (breakpoints/watchpoints), but is much faster, and allows the rekernel to safely share an address space with the tracee and handle/trace any system calls it makes via virtualized